Mixed-Integer Optimization with Constraint Learning: Introduction

 \subsection{Contributions}

 Our work unifies several research areas in a comprehensive manner.
 Our key contributions are as follows: \begin{enumerate} \item We develop an end-to-end framework that takes data and directly implements model training, model selection, integration into a larger MIO, and ultimately optimization.
 We make this available as an open-source software, \texttt{OptiCL} (Optimization with Constraint Learning) to provide a practitioner-friendly tool for making better data-driven decisions.
-The code is available at \texttt{https://github.com/hwiberg/OptiCL}. \item We implement a model selection procedure that allows us to capture quite general functional relationships between contextual variables, treatments, and outcomes.
-We use cross-validation to select from a broad set of ML methods, assuming no single model's dominance, and further allow for the combined use of different algorithms for different outcomes.
-Our framework supports models for both regression and classification functions, and handles constraint learning in cases with both one-class and two-class data.
-Additionally, we give mathematical representations of the ML functions to enable their use in MIO applications. \item Due to the uncertainty associated with learning from data, we introduce a concept which we call a trust region.
-This allows us to restrict the solution of the optimization problem to be consistent with the domain of the predictive models.
-Defining this trust region in cases where there is a huge amount of data to learn from can be computationally intensive, so we also provide a column selection algorithm that significantly improves the computation time.
-We furthermore propose a clustering heuristic for a general MIO formulation that shows significant computational gains while obtaining near-optimality.
-These approaches allow us to reduce the computational burden of our approach while keeping the benefits of the trust region. \item We demonstrate the power of our method in two real-world case studies, using data from the World Food Programme and chemotherapy clinical trials.
+The code is available at \texttt{https://github.com/hwiberg/OptiCL}.
+The software encompasses the full ML and optimization pipeline with the goal of being accessible to end users as well as extensible by technical researchers.
+Our framework natively supports models for both regression and classification functions and handles constraint learning in cases with both one-class and two-class data.
+We implement a cross-validation procedure for function learning that selects from a broad set of model classes.
+We also implement the optimization procedure in the generic mathematical modeling library Pyomo, which supports various state-of-the-art solvers.
+We introduce two approaches for handling the inherent uncertainty when learning from data.
+First, we propose an ensemble learning approach that enforces constraint satisfaction over an ensemble of multiple bootstrapped estimators or multiple algorithms, yielding more robust solutions.
+This addresses a shortcoming of existing approaches to embedding trained ML models, which rely on a single point prediction: in the case of learned constraints, model misspecification can lead to infeasibility.
+Additionally, we restrict solutions to lie within a trust region, defined as the domain of the training data, which leads to better performance of the learned constraints.
+We offer several improvements to a basic convex hull formulation, including a clustering heuristic and a column selection algorithm that significantly reduce computation time.
+We also propose an enlargement of the convex hull which allows for exploration of solutions outside of the observed bounds.
+Both the ensemble model wrapper and trust region enlargement are controlled by parameters that allow an end user to directly trade-off the conservativeness of the constraint satisfaction. \item We demonstrate the power of our method in two real-world case studies, using data from the World Food Programme and chemotherapy clinical trials.
 We pose relevant questions in the respective areas and formalize them as constraint learning problems.
 We implement our framework and subsequently evaluate the quantitative performance and scalability of our methods in these settings. \end{enumerate}